Speakers’ Corner gives you a preview of the voices you’ll hear at upcoming PI events, straight from the people shaping fashion and footwear.

 7) Finish this sentence: In 2026 great footwear design will be…

-Emotional.
+...emotional.
 Do you say ‘wow’ when you first see the photo of a new shoe online?
 Does it make you think new thoughts?
 Are you excited to pick it up and feel how light weight it is?
 That’s what I strive to do with my partners, create more emotion within the products themselves.
 If you can do that, you can win (whatever that means).

-He’ll be bringing that same thinking to the stage at Stride in the session 'What Can We Learn from Emerging Brands about Connection, Speed & Tech?' as well as hosting two roundtables, where conversations centre on creativity, craft, and the future of footwear design and development.
+David will be bringing that same thinking to the stage at Stride in the session 'What Can We Learn from Emerging Brands about Connection, Speed & Tech?' as well as hosting two roundtables, where conversations centre on creativity, craft, and the future of footwear design and development.